 Some laboratory tests can indicate chorea.
-For example, a low copper level in your body can indicate Wilson’s disease, a genetic disorder that causes chorea.
+For example, abnormal copper levels in your body can indicate Wilson’s disease, a genetic disorder that causes chorea.

 Tests for spiky erythrocytes or red blood cells can indicate chorea-acanthocytosis.
 Blood tests for parathyroid hormones or thyroid hormones can indicate metabolic or endocrine-related chorea.